centre-for-humanities-computing/praedikener/README.md

 # Danish Sermons

-This repository present a corpus of 11,955 sermons from the Evangelical Lutheran Church in Denmark (ELCD), which is structured for a relational database.
+This repository presents a corpus of 11,955 sermons from the Evangelical Lutheran Church in Denmark (ELCD), which is structured for a relational database.
 The repository only includes metadata, since the corpus texts contain sensitive personal information.

 ## Metadata
 The corpus metadata is included in the file metadata.csv as a table with the following columns.
 The labels are composed in Danish.